tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 6. Navigate to the  folder where you have saved the file in step 3
 7. Open the file from the Jupyter interface
-8. Voilà, you are ready to type the commands we will cover below
+8. Voilà, you are ready to type the commands we will cover below!

 ***

 <a name="ind-practice1"></a>
 ## Independent Practice: Analyze Some Data!
 (20 mins)
-> Instructor Note:
+> Instructor Note: Using a second dataset, ask the students to carry out similar analysis to the one demonstrated during the "Guided Practice".
 >
-> Using a second dataset, ask the students to carry out similar analysis to the one demonstrated during the "Guided Practice".
->
 > This can be a pair programming activity or done independently depending on the size of the class and on students' abilities.
+In either case, make sure that discussion of the results is done with the entire class.
 >
-> In either case, make sure that discussion of the results is done with the entire class.
->

 # Now You Try!

-You are a business intelligence manager at a fast moving startup that deals with flowers.
+You are a business intelligence manager at a fast moving startup breaking into the flower delivery space.
 You need to analyze some data for iris flowers of three different species.

 You have received a sample data set with typical measures for the following three species for iris: